The Richmond Secondary School Home Economics courses fit under the Applied Design, Skills and Technologies curriculum.

 FOOD STUDIES Level 1

 This course is for students in grades 9 – 12 who have completed Applied Skills 8 or those who have not taken Foods courses in high school.
-This full year course is designed to give students an overview of the many aspects of food preparation and nutrition.
-Students will prepare a variety of food including cakes, cookies, pasta dishes, eggs, soups, sandwiches, desserts, etc. Labs, preceded by demonstration of new techniques, will take place approximately once a week.
-Students will learn basic food preparation and nutrition concepts, meal planning and time management.
-It is hoped that students will leave this course with an appreciation of simple food preparation and how integral it is to our lives.
+This course is designed to give students an overview of the many aspects of food preparation, nutrition, meal planning, and time management.
+Students will prepare a variety of foods including eggs, soups, pasta, desserts, etc. It is hoped that students will leave this course with an appreciation of simple food preparation and how integral it is to our lives.

 FOOD STUDIES Level 2

-This course is for students in grades 10-12 who have completed Foods and Nutrition Level 1.
-This full year course is designed to give students an overview of the many aspects of food preparation and nutrition.
-Students will learn to prepare a variety of food including yeast breads, cakes, cookies, pasta dishes, rice, protein foods and pies.
-Labs, preceded by a demonstration of new techniques, will take place approximately once a week.
-Students will also learn basic food preparation and nutrition concepts and time management.
-It is hoped that students will leave this course with an appreciation of how fascinating, rewarding and simple food preparation can be and how integral it is to our lives.
+This intermediate course is for students who have completed Food Studies Level 1.
+This course is designed to broaden the students' experiences in the planning and preparation of food.
+Students will prepare a variety of foods including yeast breads, protein foods, pasta, rice, and desserts.
+It is hoped that students will leave this course with an appreciation of how fascinating and rewarding food preparation can be and how integral it is to our lives.

 FOOD STUDIES Level 3

-This course is for students in Grades 11 and 12 who have completed Foods and Nutrition Level 2.
-This full year course is designed to give students an overview of the many aspects of food preparation and nutrition.
-Students will learn to prepare a variety of food including yeast breads, cakes, cookies, pasta dishes, rice, protein foods and pies.
-Labs, preceded by a demonstration of new techniques, will take place approximately once a week.
+This course is for students who have completed Foods Studies Level 2.
+This course is designed for students who want advanced knowledge in new techniques, meal planning, meal preparation, and nutrition.
 Special holiday labs will be incorporated at the teacher’s discretion.
-Students will also learn basic food preparation and nutrition concepts and time management.
-It is hoped that students will leave this course with an appreciation of how fascinating, rewarding and simple food preparation can be and how integral it is to our lives.
+It is hoped that students will leave this course with an appreciation of how fascinating and rewarding food preparation can be and how integral it is to our lives.

 Note - the dedicated Professional Cook Training Apprenticeship Program is a separate District program at Richmond Secondary School that runs on one full day (Day 2s) and requires a separate application process - please speak with your counsellor.